telerik/document-processing-docs/libraries/radpdfprocessing/model/imagesource.md

 * __public ImageSource(Stream stream)__: Creates an __ImageSource__ object from a stream that contains image.

 * __public ImageSource(Stream stream, FormatProviders.Pdf.Export.ImageQuality imageQuality)__: Creates an __ImageSource__ object from a stream and allows you to specify the image quality through the [ImageQuality enumeration](https://docs.telerik.com/devtools/document-processing/api/Telerik.Windows.Documents.Fixed.FormatProviders.Pdf.Export.ImageQuality.html).
 More information about the ImageQuality and its behavior is available in [this article]({%slug radpdfprocessing-concepts-imagequality%}).
+This overload might throw an exception if the image format is not supported.

 * __public ImageSource(BitmapSource bitmapSource)__: Creates a new __ImageSource__ object from a BitmapSource object.
+This overload is not available in PdfProcessing for Xamarin.

 * __public ImageSource(BitmapSource bitmapSource, FormatProviders.Pdf.Export.ImageQuality imageQuality)__: Creates an __ImageSource__ instance from a BitmapSource object and allows you to specify the image quality.
+This overload is not available in PdfProcessing for Xamarin.

 * __public ImageSource(EncodedImageData imageSourceInfo)__: Initializes a new instance of __ImageSource__ using the  [EncodedImageData class](https://docs.telerik.com/devtools/document-processing/api/Telerik.Windows.Documents.Fixed.Model.Resources.EncodedImageData.html).